-Website design has changed astronomically over the past 20 years.
+Website design and web development has changed astronomically over the past 20 years.
 Once a form of online business card, websites now have the capacity to house entire e-commerce businesses and are an essential element of digital marketing strategies.

 If you are planning to change your website, or start completely from scratch, it’s important to understand how your new site will work with your marketing strategy.
 These two key elements must work in tandem to provide your target market with a seamless customer experience that keeps them coming back for more.